Deploying Quarkus applications compiled to native executables

 You can deploy your native Quarkus applications to OpenShift compiled to native executables by using the Docker build strategy.

-You must create a native executable for your application that targets the Linux AMD64 operating system.
-If your host operating system is different from this, create a native Linux executable by using a container runtime, for example, Docker or Podman.
+You must create a native executable for your application that targets a supported operating system and match the architecture.
+This means, if you are building on Windows, you create a native Linux executable by using a container runtime, for example, Docker or Podman.

 Your Quarkus project includes pregenerated Dockerfiles with instructions.